priyagole/priyagole.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi there!
-I am Priya, a third-year undergraduate in the Department of Computer Science and Engineering at IIT Kanpur.
+I am Priya, a fourth-year undergraduate in the Department of Computer Science and Engineering at IIT Kanpur.
 I have a wide range of ever-evolving interests.
 I love learning about new tech and enjoy reading about random stuff here and there.

 Currently, I am interested in Data Science, primarily in Machine Learning, Deep Learning, and I am exploring NLP.
 Also, I find Mathematics fascinating, particularly Number Theory and its real-world applications in Cryptography.